jeju5/management/cs/aws/aws_developer.md

 * Provision
   * WCU = write capacity unit.
     * The WCU you provisioned is per table.
 Not shared across tables.
+  * Hot partition
+    * When data access is imbalanced, a 'hot' partition can receive such a higher volume of read and write traffic compared to other partitions.

+* Exceptions
   * ProvisionedThroughputExceededException
     * exception that dynamodb table throws when requests exceed your provision configuration.
     * if you use AWS SDK, it will automatically retry when exception is thrown.
+  * RequestLimitExceeded
+    * request exceeds account capacity
-  * Hot partition
+  * ThrottlingException
-    * When data access is imbalanced, a 'hot' partition can receive such a higher volume of read and write traffic compared to other partitions.
+    * request rate exceeds capacity

 * If you want to delete entire records within the table, just 'DeleteTable' and recreate it.

+* Locking
+  * Optimistic Locking
+    * lock item with version number
+    * client side item for update/delete is the same as dynamo db side. (protects overwrites)
+  * Pessimistic Locking
+    * lock item until you finish it
+    * causes performance issue
+    * suitable for transactional db
+  * Overly Optimistic Locking

 # AWS Elasticache
 * Elisticache